 Building upon the substantive foundation established in 2016, we invite school districts, universities and other leaders in education to submit a proposal to present at the second annual Summit for Principal Supervisors.
-In response to attendee feedback and the rapid changes in leadership roles and practices the theme for 2018 is:
+In response to attendee feedback and the rapid changes in leadership roles and practices the theme for 2018 was:

 Educators, educational leaders, principal supervisors and aspiring principal supervisors are invited to submit a proposal for presentation that addresses how programs, initiatives and/or practices in the areas of professional development, school improvement, legislation/policy, finance, leadership, human resources, and organizational culture are aligned and related to internal consistency, focus, and coherence in how districts define and support the work of principal supervisors.
 We are especially interested in receiving proposals that provide clear, convincing data that the program/initiative is effective in aligning strategic goals for supporting and evaluating principals with the structure and management of their supervisory and support systems.
 Presentations that provide practical approaches to guiding school principals through important transitions such as implementing Every Student Succeeds Act (ESSA), Common Core and the newly developed standards for Principal Supervisors are of particular interest.